How can we meaningfully engage the public in the new Shipyards development?

 Our idea is to implement a permanent, interactive, digital information board in the Shipyards.
 Ideally it would be placed in the high visitor traffic area by the well-known crane.
 Other than a sleek 50-inch interactive monitor, the information board’s physical appearance is thought to creatively incorporate the industrial aesthetic of the Shipyards through the usage of recycled ship parts, which could allow it to stand out.
 It would also have two benches and be covered from the rain to provide a shelter for people to stand or sit under.

-Students involved: Alex McCorquodale , Anne Horst, Sam Connors, Tracey Barnard & Victoria Bohl
+Team: Alex McCorquodale , Anne Horst, Sam Connors, Tracey Barnard & Victoria Bohl

 Illuminate the Night

-Illuminate the Night is a unique public art light installment spread throughout the center path of the Burrard Dry Dock Pier.
+A unique public art light installment spread throughout the center path of the Burrard Dry Dock Pier.
 It’s centerpiece is one large tree potted in a small ship, made from scrap metals.
 There will be smaller trees following along the path, stemming from both ends of the centerpiece.

-Students involved: Melissa Phillips, Vanessa Kong
+Team: Melissa Phillips, Vanessa Kong